aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/advanced-email-attachments/embedding-images-as-attachments/_index.md

 {{< blocks/products/pf/tutorial-page-section >}}

-# How to Attach Image to Email with Aspose.Email for Java
+# How to embed image html email with Aspose.Email for Java

-In modern email communication, **how to attach image to email** matters more than ever—visuals boost engagement and help convey your message instantly.
+In modern email communication, **embed image html email** matters more than ever—visuals boost engagement and help convey your message instantly.
 This tutorial walks you through the complete process of attaching an image, embedding it inside an HTML body, and ensuring the message looks great across mail clients.
-We'll also cover best‑practice tips for sending an HTML email with embedded image and optimizing image size for email.
+We'll also cover best‑practice tips for **send html email java**, creating email with image, and **reduce email attachment size**.

 ## Quick Answers
 - **What is the primary class to create an email?** `MailMessage`